ioos/registry/README.md

 2. The servicThe status of the service will be manually changed from "submitted" to "approved".e URL is manually added to the Service Registry [collection source table] (https://www.ngdc.noaa.gov/docucomp/collectionSource/list?&layout=fluid).
 It is listed as "submitted"
 3. The "submitted" service metadata will be automatically harvested into a [test Web Accessible Folder (WAF)} (http://www.ngdc.noaa.gov/metadata/published/test/NOAA/IOOS/).
 4. If successfully harvested, the test WAF is populated with an ISO metadata record by 0715.
 The WAF is manually checked to verify the harvest has been successful.
 The service status is changed from "submitted" to "approved" in the collection source table.
-5. The production WAF in EMMA is automatically populated on day 3 (day after the status has been changed to "approved ") by 0715.
+5. The [production WAF}(http://www.ngdc.noaa.gov/metadata/published/NOAA/IOOS/) in EMMA is automatically populated on day 3 (day after the status has been changed to "approved ") by 0715.
-6. The NGDC Geoportal automatically harvests records from the WAF by 0900.
+6. The [NGDC Geoportal] (http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page) automatically harvests records from the WAF by 0900.
-7. The IOOS Catalog will automatically harvest records from the NGDC Geoportal every 8 hours.
+7. The [IOOS Catalog](http://catalog.ioos.us/) will automatically harvest records from the NGDC Geoportal every 8 hours.

 ESRI Geoportal

-TODO: Include a section on the Geoportal including examples of querying the server that are listed here. https://geo-ide.noaa.gov/wiki/index.php?title=ESRI_Geoportal#IOOS_WAFs

 Date Search Example: Search within the PacIOOS WAF for records with start date 2009-02-01 to end date 2012-02-01 with JSON response: PacIOOS DateSearchExample Link
 Decoded Parameters: rid=local&ridName=NOAA's Geophysical Data Center&searchText=startDate:[1800-01-01 TO 2012-02-01] AND endDate:[2009-02-01 TO 2100-01-01] AND sys.siteuuid:"{68FF11D8-D66B-45EE-B33A-21919BB26421}"&start=1&max=10&orderBy=relevance&maxSearchTimeMilliSec=10000&f=pjson